“I am glad someone asked about something I needed info on. Best part about this community.”

 Carrying every challenge alone is exhausting.

 Every problem is your problem.
 Every solution must come from you.
-Every difficult parent, every struggling player, every session that doesn’t work - all yours to handle.
+Every difficult parent, every struggling player, every session that does not work, all yours to handle.

-Isolation accelerates burnout because there’s nobody to share the load.
+Isolation accelerates burnout because there is nobody to share the load.

 What Community Changes

-Other coaches have solved problems you’re currently facing.
-They’ve tried approaches you haven’t considered.
-They’ve found what works through their own trial and error.
+Other coaches have solved problems you are currently facing.
+They have tried approaches you have not considered.
+They have found what works through their own trial and error.

-When you’re connected, their discoveries become available to you.
+When you are connected, their discoveries become available to you.
 Years of collective experience accessible in minutes.

 Problems Get Processed

 Talking through challenges clarifies them.
-Sometimes you don’t know what you think until you try to explain it to someone else.
+Sometimes you do not know what you think until you try to explain it to someone else.

 Community members help you:

-• Think of options that didn’t occur to you
+- Think of options that did not occur to you

-The problem that felt insurmountable often becomes manageable once you’ve talked it through.
+The problem that felt insurmountable often becomes manageable once you have talked it through.

 Emotional Support Exists